MohammadHazara/WorkflowEngine/ARCHITECTURE.md

 ## Overview

 WorkflowEngine is a high-performance, enterprise-grade workflow management system built with .NET 9.0 and C# 13.
-The system provides a robust framework for creating, executing, and monitoring complex workflows with a modern web-based dashboard, real-time monitoring, REST API, and comprehensive management capabilities.
+The system provides a robust framework for creating, executing, and monitoring complex workflows with a modern web-based dashboard, real-time monitoring, REST API, comprehensive management capabilities, and **dynamic API-based workflow creation**.

 ## Architecture